 - Students will complete a total of 9 credits; two MAT courses and one methods course.
 Permission of the dean’s office is required to attempt a fourth course

-- Internship in an elementary or secondary public school will begin this semester
+- School-based experience in an elementary or secondary public school will begin this semester

 - Students will complete a total of 3 MAT credits (optionally, these may be deferred to May intensive or Late Spring)